w3ixi4ng/ClassPart-Tracker-Padlet/README.md

    `pip install pandas`

 2. **Add CSV Files**
-    Export Padlet posts as .csv
+    Export Padlet posts as .csv into the `add_zipfiles_here` folder.
-    Unzip the folder, rename (if necessary) and move only the Posts `.csv` inside the `add_post_here` folder.

 3. **Run the Script**
-    `python padlet_reader.py`
+    `python tracker.py`

 4. **View Results**
     The CP scores will be printed in table format and stored in `cp.csv`.

+4. **New Day**
+    Run `python reset.py` for a new lesson

 ## 📌 Notes
-- Manual unzipping and moving of `.csv` files is required.
 - Students are uniquely identified by the name in the Author field.
 - Duplicate entries within a file are ignored to avoid inflation.
 - Initial participation grants 1 CP; subsequent entries increase their score cumulatively.

 ## 🛠️ Potential Enhancements
-- Automatically unzip files and process only post `.csv`.
+- Auto save each lesson's Class Participation record in a new file.
 - Log errors or failed reads to a debug file.
 - Add support for unique student IDs to avoid name collisions.
 - Introduce a GUI for ease of use.